Aaron98990/ways-of-the-game/misconduct.md

   - stepping over, staring down, picking up, or standing unnessairly close to an opponent on the ground
   - clapping, signaling the score, pointing, or any gesture at an opponent's face
   - imitating, mocking, or celebrating near an opponent
+  - running up to an oppoent after a percieved foul
   - doing push ups over the ball or sitting on the ball when the ball is in play
-  - trash talking (talking about being gay/straight or someone's appearance, height, skill, or equipment)
+  - trash talking (talking about being gay/straight or someone's/a team's appearance, height, skill, or equipment)
 - failure to respect a referee's instruction (e.g. asking a player to come to talk to the referee)
 - an unsporting goal celebration (covered in the [goals section](/goals))
 - non-soccer plays